SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

   - webDev
 ---

-# How to create and publish a Toast library package with SvelteKit
+# How to create a toast notification library package with SvelteKit

 This article explains how to create a reusable toast library package for Svelte using SvelteKit.
 We will cover what a toast is, use Svelte Components and a Store to create one ourselves, and cover how SvelteKit can help us package the library.